geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Pyros to check, or Oros to sustain ?
 " Or shall we let them join the powers of fire,
 " And wait their onset with our force entire ?
-" Weigh well these projects ; then let each suggest
+" Weigh well these projects; then let each suggest
 * l The genuine dictates of his faithful breast."

 book ir.
 THE EARTH.

-Albruno ceased — and Chrysos next arose ;
+Albruno ceased — and Chrysos next arose;
-A golden circle wreath'd his reverend brows ;
+A golden circle wreath'd his reverend brows;
 In finest robes of beaten gold he shone
-The splendid " Monarch of Peruvia's throne ;"
+The splendid " Monarch of Peruvia's throne;"
 His various talents, and his worth long tried,
 His faithful mind and virtue unalloyed,
 Had made him long Albruuo's friendship share,
-Dear to the sovereign, to the nation dear ;
+Dear to the sovereign, to the nation dear;
 Tho' Oreichalcon now, with flattering art,
 Had from the sage estranged the monarch's heart.